TekkaGB/FileDaddy/README.md

 Alternatively, you can just download the installer from [here](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.4-windows-x64-installer) and run it before opening FileDaddy.exe and seeing the error message.

 ### Config
-When finally opening FileDaddy.exe, first thing you want to do is click the Config button and set your Game Path to wherever your Funkin.exe is located.
+When finally opening FileDaddy.exe, first thing you want to do is click the Config button and set your Game Path to wherever your Friday Night Funkin executable is located.
 If you pick an executable that doesn't have an assets folder in the same directory, the console will spit out an error and tell you to try again.

+As of v1.2.0, you can add as many paths to different executables as you want by choosing a proper Game Path under the Add New Game Path... selection.
+You can then swap between whichever Game Path you'd like to choose

 ### Installing Mods
 You can get started with installing compatible mods by looking for this button ![button](https://media.discordapp.net/attachments/792245872259235850/827791904254066688/unknown.png) when exploring [Friday Night Funkin's GameBanana page](https://gamebanana.com/games/8694).